-Planning a productive vegetable garden or flower garden doesn't just take time, it can take a lot of money too.
-That's why knowing how to get free seeds can be a great way to save money, especially if you're a new gardener who's just learning about growing from seed.
-Here are a few easy ways to find free seeds.
+Knowing how to get free seeds can be a great way to save money, especially if you’re a new gardener who’s just learning about growing from seed.
+Planning a productive vegetable garden or flower garden doesn’t just take time, it can take a lot of money too.
+So, here are a few easy ways to find seeds for free.

 Find Free Seeds on Craigslist

-If you've never used Craigslist to find free seeds and recycled gardening supplies, I highly recommend it.
+If you’ve never used Craigslist to find free seeds and recycled gardening supplies, I highly recommend it.
 People are constantly listing garden tools, plants, extra seeds and other gardening supplies that they no longer want and that they are willing to give away for free.
-And figuring out how to get free seeds on Craigslist is breeze: just check out their "free" listings (in the "for sale" section).
+Just check out their “free” listings (in the “for sale” section).
 People list new items daily, and (depending on the season) seeds, plants, and gardening supplies are extremely common.

 Trade for Seeds Through Seed Exchanges